It’s not just a beard.

 Don’t worry fellow beardsman – there is a large brotherhood that stands with you.
 That’s because 55% of men around the world sport a beard or some facial hair.
 Enjoy the company, friends.

 2. Most Beard Compliments Will Come From Other Men

 That’s right.
-Once you grow out your beard, particularly if you have good thick genetics, most compliments will be given to you from other guys.
+Once you grow out your beard, particularly if you have good genetics, most compliments will come to you from other guys.

-Now now, you should still get a degree of remarks from women, considering you keep your it well groomed.
+Now, now, you’ll still get a good degree of positive remarks from women, as long as you keep it well-groomed.

 But women don’t notice beards as much as other men do.

 Full beards are considered to be an alpha trait.
 Guys who can’t grow a thick beard will be envious.